 Epilepsy surgery is often considered when seizures do not respond to medication.
-In general, children with epilepsy who have not responded well to 2 or 3 trials of medication should be considered for possible epilepsy surgery.
+In general, children with epilepsy who have not responded well to 2 or 3 trials of appropriately selected anti-seizure medication should be considered for possible epilepsy surgery.

 In epilepsy surgery, neurosurgeons remove (resect) the section of the brain where the seizures originate.
 The goal of surgery is to eliminate seizures or reduce the number and severity of seizures.

-Surgery is an important treatment option for children with persistent seizures, including focal seizures, focal seizures progressing to generalized seizures, drop attacks and gelastic seizures.
+Brain surgery is an important treatment option for children with persistent seizures, including focal seizures, focal seizures progressing to generalized seizures, multifocal seizures from a hemispheric lesion, drop attacks and gelastic seizures.

 We understand that the decision to proceed with epilepsy surgery can be a difficult one for families.
 But for some patients, epilepsy surgery is a wonderful option.